Christien Anholt: Early life

-Anholt was born in London.
+Career

 He was working as an assistant in the gardening department at his local B&Q store in Chiswick when he received the news that he had landed the role that began his acting career in 1988 in Reunion.
-He was then cast as Leonard / Jeremy Lands in the Harold Pinter play Another Time.
+He was then cast as 'Leonard / Jeremy Lands' in the Harold Pinter play Another Time.
 He went on to play 'Marcelus' alongside Mel Gibson in the Franco Zeffirelli film Hamlet (1990).
 He starred opposite Kate Beckinsale, Sam Neill and Judy Davis in the Hallmark production One Against the Wind, and alongside Stephen Dorff in The Power of One, directed by John G. Avilsden.

+His earlier notable film roles include Peter Emery in Stuart Urban's Preaching to the Perverted (1997).
+In 2021, Anholt played T. S. Eliot in William Nunez's The Laureate depicting the life of British poet and writer Robert Graves.

 Steven Spielberg selected Anholt to play Clive Owen's brother in the TV series pilot Class Of '61.
 He appeared in the BBC's Money For Nothing.
-He has been featured in Seventeen opposite Rachel Weisz, and in Hard Times opposite Richard E. Grant and Sir Alan Bates and in The Harpist.
+He has been featured in Seventeen opposite Rachel Weisz, in Hard Times opposite Richard E. Grant and Sir Alan Bates, and in The Harpist.
 This was followed by Preaching to the Perverted, The Ruby Ring, and in George Milton's Appetite.
-Anholt returned to the West End in Terence Rattigan's In Praise Of Love and was cast by Harold Pinter and director David Jones opposite Pinter himself, in The Hothouse.
+Anholt returned to the West End in Terence Rattigan's In Praise of Love and was cast by Harold Pinter and director David Jones opposite Pinter himself, in The Hothouse.

 In 1999 Anholt was cast as Nigel Bailey in Relic Hunter which ran for three seasons.
 After that Anholt guest starred in two episodes of Adventure Inc, alongside Michael Biehn, and had a cameo in The Conclave.
 He appeared opposite James Franco and Jean Reno in the World War One drama Flyboys, and can be seen alongside Thora Birch in Dark Corners.
-In 2007 Anholt appeared in the movie, Ben 10 Race Against Time, in which he played an alien called Eon.
+In 2007 Anholt appeared in the movie, Ben 10 Race Against Time, in which he played an alien called 'Eon'.
 In more recent years he appeared in several short movies such as Severed Garden, Ghosted and Meanders.

-In 2014 Anholt returned to the stage and since then he has appeared in numerous plays such as Blue Bird; Wastwater; Dog Ends; Montagu; The Two Faces of Agent Lacey; The Trial of Jane Fonda and Permanence.
+In 2014 Anholt returned to the stage and since then he has appeared in numerous plays such as Blue Bird, Wastwater, Dog Ends, Montagu, The Two Faces of Agent Lacey, The Trial of Jane Fonda, and Permanence.
 He also appeared on the small screen in Doctors and Holby City.
-He also does voice over work such as The Rise and Fall of Hitler.
+He also does voice-over work such as in The Rise and Fall of Hitler.